richpeck/exception_handler/README.md

 	$ rake db:migrate

-This will install the database for you.
+This will migrate the datatable for you.
 Now you need to change `config.db = true`

 ![DB Config](https://raw.githubusercontent.com/richpeck/exception_handler/master/readme/config_db.png "Config DB")